-The Murray and Rumsey Rose Gardens map outlines what is to be conserved in implementing the heritage policies and management priorities of this Precinct.
-Further information on the heritage values that informed this map can be found in the Heritage Significance section of Your Parramatta Park 2030.
+The Murray and Rumsey Rose Gardens map outlines what is to be conserved in implementing the heritage policies and management priorities of the precinct.
+Further information on the heritage values can be found in the Heritage Significance section of Your Parramatta Park 2030.